 As all of those cells are told to start responding, then they also start triggering the product in order to be able to respond.

-This is the native product that exists in your in your body, not the product that they're producing in the labs that they're trying to inject into you that has to be super cold.
+This is the native product that exists in your body, not the product that they're producing in the labs that they're trying to inject into you that has to be super cold.

-Alright, so when I say the product here at this stage, I'm only referring To your native production of this particular material, which fills all of your cells.
+So when I say the product here at this stage, I'm only referring to your native production of this particular material, which fills all of your cells.

 And they overlook that in this course because they don't explicitly deal with time that way, except in a couple of small instances, but they don't go to the main point.